dipanjanS/dipanjanS.github.io.old/about.md

 <br>
 ### More Information

 Hi there!
-I work currently as an IT Engineer at [Intel](http://www.intel.com).
-The main areas I focus on at work include IT Infrastructure Engineering, Service Management Engineering.
-Some of the technical domains I work on include Analytics and Enterprise Application Development.
+I'm a Data Scientist at [Intel](http://www.intel.com).
+I focus on building intelligent systems, applying analytics and data science to solve challenging problems for Infrastructure Engineering and Service Management Engineering.
 My main areas of interest are,

- - Statistical Analysis and Inference, Data Analytics & Visualization, Machine Learning
+- Data Science & Machine Learning
+- Statistical Analysis and Inference
+- Text Analytics, Semantics & Information Retrieval
+- Big Data Analytics and Distributed Systems
- - Enterprise Application development, Web design & development
+- Enterprise Application design, development and architecture
- - Data Modelling, Warehousing and Business Intelligence
+- Data Modeling, Warehousing and Business Intelligence
- - Computer Vision and Image Processng
- - Cloud Computing and Distributed Systems

-Outside of work, I love reading, writing, learning new things and sharing them with others and watching sitcoms.
+I've also authored several books on R, Machine Learning, Python & Text Analytics.
+Currently I'm working on a book based on Social Media Analytics with R.

+Outside of work, I'm a Technology and Financial Market Enthusiast.
+Sitcom and Football Addict.
+Casual Gamer.
+Lifelong learner.
+Foodie.

 Feel free to contact me if you have anything interesting to share.

 <br>
 ### Contact me